 People of difference – exploring the concept of affinity bias: a preference we have for people like us.
 We tend to communicate more easily with, have greater trust in and prefer to be around people like ourselves.

 Recruitment, promotion and progression at work – how business leaders can help to deliver fair and equal outcomes and avoid bias and subjectivity at key points in people’s careers, starting with recruitment.

 Inclusive leadership – the power of being authentic and inclusive in our organisations: walking the talk, personal learning such as understanding one’s own biases, inclusive management styles leading to more profitable and connected companies.

-The workshop is free, contact us to book your place.
+The webinar is free, contact us to book your place.

 WOULD YOU LIKE TO RECEIVE OUR NEWSLETTER?